-Considering a tooth extraction in Saskatoon?
-Your dentist will work with you to avoid an extraction, but in the event that a tooth needs to be removed, you are in good hands at Wheatland Dental in Saskatoon.
+Think you need a tooth extraction?
+Your dentist will work with you to avoid an extraction, but in the event a tooth needs to be removed, you are in good hands at Wheatland Dental.

 Most common reasons for extractions:

 - Decay – When a tooth is decayed beyond the point of being saved, the only option is to remove it before it causes more issues to occur.

 - Pre-Orthodontics – In some cases of orthodontics, a tooth or teeth may need to be removed in order to allow for enough room for orthodontic treatments to work effectively.

 - Wisdom teeth removal as a general dentist– The most common type of extraction.
 Wisdom teeth are left over from an ancient time when we needed more teeth to grind our food.
 With narrower jaws and softer foods in our diet, the wisdom teeth often cause more harm than good and often a recommendation is made to have the wisdom teeth extracted.
 Wondering if you need wisdom teeth removal?
 Schedule your wisdom tooth extraction consultation today.